dv-dv-dv/fxbox/README.md

 The main area where the convolver could be improved upon is by utilizing multiprocessing/multithreading but Python is not very good at multithreading.

+Note: impulse responses must be 16 bit 44.1kHz wav files with no more than 2 channels.

 Equalizer

 The equalizer includes and lowpass, highpass, and two peaking filters.
 These lowpass and highpass are designed using the butter() function in SciPy.
 The peaking filter is designed by designing a bandpass filter and then adding the bandpass filter to an allpass filter with an option to apply gain in dB at the center frequency of the bandpass (0 dB gain means that the peaking filter becomes an allpass filter).